 Scientific Name: Cavia porcellus

-The guinea pig was domesticated for food by tribes in the Andes as early as 5,000 BC.
+The guinea pig was domesticated for food by tribes in the Andes as early as 5,000 BCE.
 Guinea pig statues and artwork have been found in archaeological digs in Peru and Ecuador.
-The Moche people of ancient Peru worshipped animals and the guinea pig is depicted in their art.
+The Moche people of ancient Peru worshipped animals and guinea pigs are depicted in their art.
 In addition to being a food source, guinea pigs are exchanged as gifts and they play a role in folk medicine.
-The folk doctors, or curanderos, rub the guinea pigs against the bodies of the sick for diagnosis because they are seen as a supernatural medium.
-The name “guinea pig” is used as metaphor in English for a subject of experimentation.
+Folk doctors, or curanderos, rub the guinea pigs against the bodies of the sick for diagnosis because they are considered supernatural mediums.